 Molly Snyder-Fink is an award-winning documentary filmmaker whose work has appeared on PBS, Al Jazeera America, MTV, VH1, FRONTLINE/World, Current TV, The Discovery Channel, and at film festivals.
 Snyder-Fink has been working as a documentary filmmaker for over a decade and has been involved in every aspect of the process from pre-production to post.

-Some of Snyder-Fink’s current projects are: Breast Milk, a feature length documentary which she edited about breastfeeding in America and is currently having its theatrical release in multiple cities around the country.
-The System with Joe Berlinger, an 8-part series about the criminal justice system produced by Radical Media for Al Jazeera America on which she associate produced, begins airing this month.
+Some of Snyder-Fink’s projects were: Breast Milk, a feature length documentary which she edited about breastfeeding in America.
+The System with Joe Berlinger, an 8-part series about the criminal justice system produced by Radical Media for Al Jazeera America on which she associate produced.
 Snyder-Fink associate edited Bitter Seeds about the struggles of Indian farmers which aired on PBS and she performed extensive research for Retro Report about America’s nuclear energy crisis.

 Fast As She Can, a documentary about female Jamaican track stars was directed, shot and edited by Snyder-Fink, and received the Academy of Television Arts and Sciences Foundation’s College Television Award for Documentary Excellence (2010), the Margaret and William Hearst Award (2009), the Silver Jury Award at the San Francisco International Festival of Short Films and that festival’s Audience Award (2009).
 FRONTLINE/World acquired a revised version of the film, entitled Jamaica: Girls on Track.